 Visit in the afternoon, this way, you get great pictures during the daytime, when the weather is, ahem, warmer, but you also get to be a bit more snap happy when the sun goes down and the neon lighting gets turned on.
 It really makes a difference!!

 Every year the sculptures and buildings change..
-I went back in 2008, so what you see now may be totally different.
 If you get the chance to visit, go for it!!!
 It’s starting to make waves on the ice and snow sculpture circuit, but it’s still relatively unknown down in Australia.